 Wooden retaining walls are made from waterproofed planks or timbers, sometimes using rebar for support.
-Deadman anchors are used to hold taller walls to the slope and prevent bowing outward.
-Poured concrete is sometimes used to create a base that rebar is anchored in, before attaching the planks or logs.
+Deadman anchors hold taller walls to the slope and prevent bowing outward.
+Poured concrete is sometimes used to create a base that rebar is anchored in before attaching the planks or logs.

 - Wood is one of the most attractive choices in natural yards and gardens

 - Wooden retaining walls are relatively easy to install